 Detective Chief Inspector Colin Sutton of the Metropolitan Police, who led the murder investigation, said of Levi: “When we started dealing with him he came across as very jokey, like he’s your best mate.

 “But he’s a cunning individual, violent.
 He can switch from being nice to being nasty, instantly.”

 Who were Levi Bellfield’s victims besides Milly Dowler?

 Levi murdered three young girls during his crime spree, and attempted others – including Kate Sheedy.

-Kate was run over as she crossed the road near an entrance to an industrial estate in Isleworth on May 28 2004.
+He ran Kate over as she crossed the road near an entrance to an industrial estate in Isleworth on May 28 2004.

 She survived, but suffered multiple injuries and spent several weeks in hospital.